 Under the birthday rule, the plan of the parent whose birthday falls earliest in the calendar year is the child's primary plan.
 If both parents have the same birthday, the parent who has been covered longer has the primary plan.
-If the other plan does not have the birthday rule, then the rule in the other plan will determine which is primary.
+If the non-MSSEHIP plan does not have the birthday rule, then the rule in the non-MSSEHIP plan will determine which is primary.

-If parents are divorced or separated and both parents' plans cover a dependent child, benefits for the child are determined in this order:
+If parents are divorced or separated, and both parents' plans cover a dependent child, and there is no court decree, benefits for the child are determined in this order:

-- First, the plan of the parent with custody; - Then, the plan of the stepparent (spouse of the parent with custody of the child); and - Finally, the plan of the parent not having custody of the child.
+- First, the plan of the parent with custody; - Then, the plan of the stepparent (spouse of the parent with custody of the child); - Finally, the plan of the parent not having custody of the child.